grumpyjames/birding-almanac/blog/migfest-2021-part-one/migfest-2021-part-one.md

 We don't find it near the lighthouse, or on the sandy knoll we watched for the not-Honey Buzzard from.
-Curious - that's where I'd have guessed it might have falled out of an errant side pocket.
+Curious - that's where I'd have guessed it might have fallen out of an errant side pocket.
 Nathan disappears into the lighthouse to ask if it's been handed in.
 We explore a few off path areas where the group forayed into earlier, and, thankfully, a giant bit of glass is clearly visible in a tuft of grass.
 How did that get there?